 - Complete and submit the EEP Application for course approval.
 Attach the course description.

 - Employees will receive a scanned copy of their approved EEP application forwarded to the email address listed on the application.
 A pink registration card and registration form will be sent via campus mail to be completed prior to formally registering.

 - Special Students taking job-related courses must be signed into class (pink registration card) by the instructor the first day of classes.

-- Once the instructors signature has been obtained and the Special Student Registration form has been completed, employees will formally register for courses at the Registrar's Office, located at J. Walter Wilson Student Services buidling, 69 Brown Street.
+- Once the instructor's signature has been obtained and the Special Student Registration form has been completed, employees will formally register for courses at the Registrar's Office, located at J. Walter Wilson Student Services building, 69 Brown Street.